 As many people are worried about cooling, the researchers decided to pay no specific attention to cooling in the design to see what would happen.
 It turns out that with the case open, the temperatures don’t rise much over 60 degrees Celsius.
 No exotic forms of cooling are required to keep the system at acceptable temperatures.
 Here's some thermal footage, you can clearly see that the single-PCB GeForce GTX 295 cards are getting less hot than their dual-PCB brothers.

-While FASTRA II wasn’t specifically build with power efficiency in mind, the following chart illustrates one of the reasons why GPGPU computing is such a big deal.
-FASTRA II is almost three times more energy efficient than its older brother, and the energy efficiency of the CalcUA supercomputer cluster is shocking.
-FASTRA II delivers about 12.25 slices/Wh, making it roughly 300 times more energy efficient than CalcUA, which calculates just 0.04 slices/Wh.
+While FASTRA II wasn’t specifically built with power efficiency in mind, the following chart illustrates one of the reasons why GPGPU computing is such a big deal.
+FASTRA II is almost three times more energy-efficient than its older brother, and the energy efficiency of the CalcUA supercomputer cluster is shocking.
+FASTRA II delivers about 12.25 slices/Wh, making it roughly 300 times more energy-efficient than CalcUA, which calculates just 0.04 slices/Wh.

 For under 6000 euro, the ASTRA research group managed to create a new personal desktop supercomputer that can do their tomography reconstruction calculations four times faster than a four-year-old 3.5 million euro supercomputer.
 Some stability issues still need to be solved, but it’s clear that it’s worth all the hard work as the computing power, the performance per euro, and the energy efficiency of FASTRA II is stunning.
 More info about the system can be found at FASTRA II.